lorefnon/lorefnon.github.com/_posts/2014-07-13-presenting-sql-views-through-active-admin.md

 Next time we run `rake db:migrate` a `structure.sql` file will be generated that contains the SQL for generating our views.

+An alternative option is the gem [schema_plus](https://github.com/lomba/schema_plus) that augments ActiveRecord with support for views among other advanced database features.

 ## Edit/Delete actions